Signed in as:

 90 minutes - $125

-Our initial visit includes a review of your health history, a conversation about your chief and secondary complaints, traditional examination and treatment with acupuncture.
-Integrative therapies may also be applied and then considered for subsequent visits.
+With 70 - 90 minutes of time, your initial visit includes a review of your health history, a conversation about your chief and secondary complaints, traditional examination and treatment with acupuncture.
+Integrative therapies* may also be applied and then considered for subsequent visits.
+Therapy may include:

 60 minutes - $85